[UPDATED] Can the Reader survive a second helping of Michael Ferro?

 It is an odd thing to find Chicago's award-winning alternative weekly now contemplating the business end of a Tronc content funnel since it was announced Monday that the media company formerly known as Tribune Publishing has entered talks with Wrapports to buy the Sun-Times and "related assets."

 The Reader, after all, is one of those assets, having been purchased by Wrapports in May 2013 for slightly less than $3 million.
-If Tronc—publisher of the Chicago Tribune, the Los Angeles Times, among other newspapers—ends up owning the city's alt weekly, it still remains to be seen if the Reader will live to blog the tale.
+If Tronc—publisher of the Chicago Tribune and the Los Angeles Times, among other newspapers—ends up owning the city's alt weekly, it remains to be seen whether the Reader will live to even blog the tale.

 In the age of the challenging environment of print we are seeking partners who will keep alive important brands in our community.
 Under Justice Department regulations we are in the process of trying to find who is interested and have the resources to protect these journalism entities.
 We are pleased to say there are people calling us and we are meeting with them.
 It's a little early to say definitively what will happen with the Chicago Sun-Times or Reader.

-Note: [Editor's note: This post was taken off-line shortly after it was originally published on May 17.
-It has been amended and republished to correct factual errors and to include additional information, sourcing, and reporting.]